lyubogankov/book_programming_principles_and_practice_using_cpp/ch06_writing_a_program/README.md

     ```

-3. *How do you break a problem up into smaller manageable parts?*
+3. *How do you break a problem up into smaller manageable parts?*  TODO

-    uhh

 4. *Why is creating a small, limited version of a program a good idea?*